imayankbisht/Manufac_Task/README.md

 Navigate to the directory where you want to store the project on your local machine using the cd (change directory) command.

-In your browser, open the GitHub repository: [Link to the GitHub repository]
+In your browser, open the GitHub repository: "https://github.com/imayankbisht/Manufac_Task/tree/master"

 Click the "Code" button located above the file list.
 This will reveal a URL for the repository.
 You can choose to clone using HTTPS.